Police Misconduct

 Neil Miller

-The firm represents plaintiffs who, as a result of police misconduct, were convicted of crimes they did not commit.
-As local counsel with firm of Cochran, Neufeld and Scheck in New York, the firm represented Neil Miller, a man who spent ten years in prison before he was exonerated by DNA evidence.
+As local counsel with firm of Cochran, Neufeld and Scheck in New York, we represented Neil Miller, a man who spent ten years in prison before he was exonerated by DNA evidence.
 Mr. Miller reached a landmark $3.2 million settlement with the City of Boston after alleging civil rights violations, police misconduct, and misconduct at the police lab that resulted in his wrongful conviction.

 Lawyer Johnson